icuurd12b42/tmcsyntaxEB/README.md

 This code hooks to the standard windows edit box MainWindowProc and supplements it's drawing to allow code syntax highlighting.

-In theory, you simply need to call the dll functions to hook to an existing windows edit box passing it's window handle and the syntax to use.
+In theory, you simply need to call the dll functions to hook to an existing windows edit box passing its window handle and the syntax to use.

 ![alt text](https://cdn.pbrd.co/images/HabSMJC.png)